christinadan/christinadan-11ty/src/posts/2016-03-04-securing-a-job-internship-part-2-interview-success/index.md

 Anyway, back to the point.
 Assuming you've got the technical abilities required for a particular position, it is so, so important to let the interviewers know who you are.
 Make yourself memorable.
 Behavioral questions show your character, but what is it like to be around you?
 It's a given that they want to hire you for the technical value you can bring to the company, but it's vital that you fit in with the culture of the company and its current employees.
 In most cases, you might be a technical wizard, but if you can't get along with the people you work with, you will only hurt whatever team your on and ultimately the company.
 Interviews not only help determine if you're qualified for a job, but help determine whether or not you'll be a good fit, as well.

-{% responsiveImage 'woman-computer.jpg', 'Woman working on a computer', page %}
+{% responsiveImage 'woman-computer.jpg', 'Woman working on a computer' %}

 ## 3\.
 Remember - the interview goes both ways